 WELCOME HOME TO BIRTH INTO COMMUNITY!

-Specializing in the fourth trimester, also known as postpartum, especially, the first forty days after baby's birth, by supporting the family with postpartum doula services.
-We are also trained birth doulas and work with the primary caretaker to prepare for postpartum (and beyond) with virtual community care workshops.
+Specializing in the fourth trimester, also known as postpartum, especially, the first forty days after baby's birth, by supporting the family with postpartum services.
+We are Certified Placenta Encapsulation Specialists, certifying through DONA for Postpartum Doula and Birth Doula.
+Birth doula services available with a postpartum doula contract.

 We are there to offer emotional support, nurturing to the whole family, processing of the birth story, assistance with feeding the baby (breastfeeding - latching and positioning, bottle feeding, and pumping), help with household chores and errands, meal planning, meal preparation - ensuring the whole family is fed, we are trained baby experts equipped with a plethora of trusted resources and referrals in the Northern Colorado area for questions and concerns that may arise (doulas, in general, are non-medical).

 We strive to only provide evidence based information and be a trusted advocate for your family and baby throughout this journey.

 We are here to help create support around the new parent-baby dynamic.
 Whether this is your first, second or third child, each baby brings in a new personality and demands - a new everything to the family unit.

 Our doulas focus on ensuring the parents are supported as they adapt into their new roles.

 Before baby arrives, we offer a 4-week postpartum care plan workshop, specifically for the primary caretaker, to help you create your plan (in community with other caretakers) and anticipate your needs as much as one can during the postpartum period.